Ukraine looks to Europe for gas as Russia ups pressure

 GDF Suez declined to comment.

-Prodan said Ukraine needed European gas to build up its reserves as Russian gas was no longer being pumped into storage, adding Ukraine had unused capacity of 15 billion cubic meters.
+Prodan said Ukraine needed European gas to build up its reserves as Russian gas was no longer being pumped into storage, adding Ukraine had unused capacity of 15 billion cubic metres.

 Kiev has around 7 bcm in storage and says it needs 14-15 bcm to be able to guarantee transit to European consumers.
 Russia meets 30 percent of Europe's natural gas demand, and half of this goes through Ukraine.